jlrc-admin/tech-exam-repo/README.md

 4.)
 Advanced Querying
 - Add an endpoint:
-  - "Get all lessons a student is enrolled in, including assigned tutors and lesson status."
+  - "Get all lessons a student is enrolled in, including the lessons’ status and tutors."

 5.)
 Soft Deletes
   - Implement soft deletes for Lesson: